flutter/website/src/docs/get-started/install/_get-sdk-win.md

     do not install Flutter in a directory like `C:\Program Files\` that requires elevated privileges).

 Steps 1 and 2 can be replaced.
-If you don't want to install a fixed version of installation bundle.
+If you don't want to install a fixed version of the installation bundle.
-Flutter SDK is free and open source, so we can get the source code from [GitHub](https://github.com/flutter/flutter), and change branches or tags as needed.
+The Flutter SDK is free and open source, so you can get the source code from the [Flutter repo](https://github.com/flutter/flutter) on GitHub, and change branches or tags as needed.

 ```terminal